bravecobra/k8s-dev-infrastructure/docs/preparation/docker-desktop.md

 # Docker desktop

-To add WSL2 support to your k8s cluster of Docker desktop, read the details in the [official blog](https://kubernetes.io/blog/2020/05/21/wsl-docker-kubernetes-on-the-windows-desktop/)
+To add WSL2 support to your k8s cluster of `Docker Desktop`, read the details in the [official blog](https://kubernetes.io/blog/2020/05/21/wsl-docker-kubernetes-on-the-windows-desktop/)

 After installation, make sure you enable `WSL2` in the settings